lsun-21/Dr_Internship/README.md

 - country_top50_7days_YYYYMMDD.txt: Contains the top 50 songs listened to in a specific country in the last 7 days before YYYYMMDD.
 - user_top50_7days_YYYYMMDD.txt: Contains the top 50 songs most listened to by each user in the last 7 days before YYYYMMDD.

-### Disclaimer :

-Due to being provided with only the sample_listen_2021-12-01.log file, it was not possible to determine the country's top 50 songs for the 7 days before the specified date.
-However, a file named country_top50_7days_20211201.txt is still created, even though it may not be representative.
-So the contents of this file country_top50_7days_20211201.txt represent the top 50 songs listened to in the country on December 1, 2021, due to the lack of data.